MaksymYakushev/mental-health-analysis/docs/project_story.md

 **Decline in Productivity**
 34.4% of employees report decreased productivity.
 This trend aligns with the overall prevalence of mental health challenges, suggesting a strong relationship between employee well-being and performance outcomes.

+### 2. Demographic and Work Context (Who Is at Risk 👥)

+This section outlines the core workforce profile and highlights groups potentially more vulnerable to mental health challenges:

+**Experienced but Potentially Exhausted Workforce**
+A significant majority of employees (approximately 74% across both genders) have more than 10 years of experience.
+While this reflects a highly experienced workforce, it may also indicate a higher risk of long-term fatigue and burnout accumulation.

+**Moderate Work-Life Balance and Social Isolation**
+Both work-life balance and social isolation ratings average around 3 out of 5.
+This suggests a neutral state — not critical, but not optimal — where employees are neither fully satisfied nor severely impacted, indicating room for improvement.

+**Low Physical Activity Levels**
+33.5% of employees report no physical activity at all.
+This is a concerning signal, as low physical activity is often associated with poorer mental health outcomes and reduced sleep quality, even though the average sleep rating is reported as “Good.”

 ## **Limitations**